-Earlier this year Seagate announced that the first hard drives using Heat-Assisted Magnetic Recording, or HAMR, will ship to key customers by the end of 2018.
+Earlier in 2017 Seagate announced that the first hard drives using Heat-Assisted Magnetic Recording, or HAMR, will ship to key customers by the end of 2018.

 We’re now announcing that, in fact, Seagate is already shipping HAMR units for customer integration tests — and the results are as we expected.
 The HAMR drives are as simple to integrate and operate similarly to any traditional drive.
 They’ve passed qualification tests with the predictability we’ve engineered into the drives.